Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 My mind was in disarray.
 For this entire time, I had believed that we were nothing more than friends at most.
 I had never considered the possibility of her affections.
 I started scanning through my memories, revisiting my interactions with her in a new light.
 Had I really done that much to capture her attention?

 It was funny how one’s perception deluded oneself.
 Perhaps, since I had been so focused on the attention of Eryn, I had failed to notice what was right in front of me.
 Looking at my interactions with Katsys differently now, I could see signs of flags being raised all throughout the time I spent with her.
-After all, it seemed like she had been particularly enthusiastic when it came to fulfilling my requests.
+After all, it seemed like she was particularly enthusiastic when it came to fulfilling my requests.
 The extra detail that she included was likely due to her intentions of pleasing me.
 Now that I knew that, I couldn’t unsee those subtle gestures that I had overlooked before.

 “Man, just one trouble after the other, isn’t it?”
 I could feel my face growing hot.